plone/mockup-training/install.rst

 .. code-block:: bash

-    $ # The following run on the host OS:
+    $ # Run the following on the host OS:
     $ git clone https://github.com/plone/mockup.git
     $ cd mockup
     $ vagrant up

 Now, go for lunch or a long coffee break. "vagrant up" is going to download a virtual box kit (unless you already happen to have a match Windows, it will also generate an ssh key pair that's usable with Putty.

 .. note::